hotnuma/firebook/Readme.md

 In Firefox export all bookmarks using Ctrl+Shift+O and then export to html.

-Then extract a submenu into a md file.
+Then convert boolmarks into a md file.

-* Export "Misc" submenu into Misc.md
+* Export all bookmarks into bookmarks.md

     ```
+    firebook -i bookmarks.html
+    ```

+* Export "Misc" submenu into bookmarks_Misc.md

+    ```
-    firebook -i bookmark.html "Misc"
+    firebook -i bookmarks.html "Misc"
     ```

 * Convert markdown to html